JBL Playlist is the Chromecast speaker to beat

 Wi-Fi speakers have huge advantages over Bluetooth-only units, but affordability isn't one.
-One case in point: the $200 Sonos Play:1 (£180.00 at Amazon.co.uk) is still one of the most affordable of the breed.
+One case in point: the $200 Sonos Play:1 ($199.00 at Amazon.com) is still one of the most affordable of the breed.
 Speakers powered by Wi-Fi just haven't come down to Bluetooth speaker prices yet.

 Sonos is the best-known name in multiroom audio, but its biggest challenger could be Google with its $35 Chromecast Audio dongle.
 We love the Chromecast ecosystem, which lets you easily stream from just about any audio app on your phone, but it needs a genuine speaker, not just a dongle, to compete.